Automatic dependency resolution is one of the most useful features

 name to declare whether or not your package should be rebuilt after the versions

 satisfying its runtime dependencies are updated to versions with a different slot

-:=means that any slot is acceptable, and that your package should be rebuilt if the version best matching the runtime dependency is updated to a version with a different slot or subslot;
+:=means that any slot is acceptable.
+Additionally indicates that your package should be rebuilt if the version best matching the runtime dependency is updated to a version with a different slot or subslot.

-:*means that any slot is acceptable, and explicitly declares that changes in the slot or sub-slot can be ignored;
+:*means that any slot is acceptable.
+Furthermore, this slot operator explicitly declares that changes in the slot or sub-slot can be ignored.

 :SLOTmeans that only the 'SLOT' slot is acceptable, and that changes in the sub-slot can be ignored (like in previous EAPIs).